level451/pmp/README.md

 New version .5 supports upnp and pmp - new docs comming

+Until the docs are here - look at the example in test.js

 This information is for version 2.9

 NODE Implementation of the NAT-PMP port mapping protocol